 What should be included in steel erection RAMS?

-Do steel erection RAMS need lifting plans?
+Do steel erection RAMS need a lifting plan?

-How should working at height be covered in steel erection RAMS?
+How should working at height be covered?

 How does Fabora RAMS help steel erectors?